Regular Separability of One Counter Automata: upper bound

 where $x_1, \ldots, x_l$ are variables, and $a, a_1, \ldots, a_l$ are integer coefficients.
 For a system $\U$ of such equations, we denote by $\sol{\U} \subseteq \N^l$ the solution set of $\U$, i.e., the set all of non-negative integer vectors $(n_1, \ldots, n_l)$ such that the valuation $x_1 \mapsto n_1, \ldots, x_l \mapsto n_l$ satisfies all the equations in $\U$.

-We say that a vector is bounded by $m$ if it is smaller than $m$ on every coordinate.
-By $\size{\U}$ we denote the size of $\U$, with integers encoded in binary.
-By Prop.~2 in~\cite{taming} we get: \begin{lemma} $\sol{\U} = B + P^*$, with every base $b\in B$ and period $p\in P$ bounded by $2^N$, for a computable bound $N \in \N$ polynomial in $\size{\U}$. \end{lemma} Observe that, forcedly, $P \subseteq \sol{\U_0}$ where $\U_0$ denotes a modification of the system of linear equations $\U$ with all right-hand side constants $a$ (cf.~\eqref{eq:lineq}) replaced by 0.
-We will use Lemma~\ref{lem:hybrid} once we state the last lemma we need: \begin{restatable}{lemma}{LemProfile} The set $\reach_p$ is a projection of the union
+We say that a vector is \emph{bounded} by $m$ if it is smaller than $m$ on every coordinate.
+From the results of~\cite{D91,P91} (see also Prop.~2 in~\cite{taming} for the convenient formulation) we get a bound on the size of semi-linear representation of the set of solutions of $\U$ which is polynomial in the number of variables and values of coefficients of $\U$, but exponential in the number of equations: \begin{lemmaC}[\cite{D91,taming,P91}] Let $\U$ be a system of $d$ linear Diophantine equations with $n$ variables such that the absolute values of coefficients are bounded by $M$.
+Then $\sol{\U} = B + P^*$, with every base $b\in B$ and period $p\in P$ bounded by $\mathcal{O}{(n \cdot M)}^d$. \end{lemmaC} Observe that, forcedly, $P \subseteq \sol{\U_0}$ where $\U_0$ denotes a modification of the system of linear equations $\U$ with all right-hand side constants $a$ (cf.~\eqref{eq:lineq}) replaced by 0.
+We will use Lemma~\ref{lem:hybrid} once we state the last lemma we need (the idea is based on~\cite{DBLP:conf/lics/BlondinFGHM15}): \begin{restatable}{lemma}{LemProfile} The set $\reach_p$ is a projection of the union

-for systems of linear Diophantine equations $\U^1 \ldots \U^l$ that can be enumerated in polynomial space. \end{restatable} \begin{proof} We assume that $c_0 = (0,0)$, as otherwise the set $\reach_p$ is empty.
+for systems of linear Diophantine equations $\U^1 \ldots \U^l$ that can be enumerated in polynomial space. \end{restatable} \begin{proof} Recall that $c_0 \in \N^2$ denotes the (point-wise) minimal nonnegative values of counters that allow to execute $\alpha_0$ in $\constrvass{\V}{\N, \N}$.
+We assume that $c_0 = (0,0)$, as otherwise the set $\reach_p$ is empty.
 Introduce variables $x_i$, for $i = 1 \ldots k$, to represent the number of times the loop $\beta_i$ has been executed.
 The necessary and sufficient condition for executing the linear path scheme~\eqref{eq:lps} can be described by a positive Boolean combination of linear inequalities (that can be further transformed into linear equations using auxiliary variables), which implies Lemma~\ref{lem:profile}.

-Indeed, for every $i = 1\ldots k$, we distinguish two sub-cases, $x_i = 0$ or $x_i > 0$.
+Indeed, for every $i = 1,\ldots, k$, we distinguish two sub-cases, $x_i = 0$ or $x_i > 0$.
 In the former case (the loop $\beta_i$ is \emph{not} executed) we put the two inequalities described succinctly as (note that $a_j, b_j \in \Z^2$, while $c_j$, $d_j \in \N^2$ for all $j$)

 to say that $\alpha_i$ can be executed.
 In the latter case (the loop $\beta_i$ \emph{is} executed) we put the following four inequalities

 to say that the first and the last iteration of the loop $\beta_i$ can be executed (which implies that each intermediate iteration of $\beta_i$ can be executed as well), plus the two inequalities